-Similarly, to the extent that Chief of Patrol James Hall and his staff "raise issues or concerns about the UF-250s with COs at the meetings,"222 these relate to the effectiveness of stops and officers' basic compliance with paperwork requirements.223 There was no credible evidence that Chief Hall or his staff perform regular or meaningful reviews of the b.
-Evidence of Pressure in Survey Data subordinate managers in the NYPD have communicated this pressure to the rank and file.
+Similarly, to the extent that Chief of Patrol James Hall and his staff "raise issues or concerns about the UF-250s with COs at the meetings," these relate to the effectiveness of stops and officers' basic compliance with paperwork requirements.
+There was no credible evidence that Chief Hall or his staff perform regular or meaningful reviews of the constitutionality of stops before Compstat meetings.

-In sum, Compstat exists to measure the effectiveness of police enforcement
+In sum, Compstat exists to measure the effectiveness of police enforcement activities, not their constitutionality.